 In the midst of a $76 stock price and record future orders, it seemed that despite these issues, Nike was invincible.
 But all that changed in 1998 when Nike suffered from a serious image problem.
-Anti-Nike rhetoric made its way to US campuses, where activist movements positioned Nike as a symbol of corporate greed and exploitation.
+Anti-Nike rhetoric made its way to US campuses, where Nike became a symbol of exploitation and corporate greed.
 Alongside young consumers who chose Adidas over Nike at the checkout till, activists at colleges and universities demanded that all contracts be considered null and void until labour practices were fixed.
-In late 1997, activists protested Nike’s $7.2 million endorsement deal with the University of North Carolina and in early 1998, an assistant soccer coach at St. John’s University, James Keady, quit his job saying: “I don’t want to be a billboard for a company that would do these things"[xix].
+By the end of 1997, activists protested an endorsement deal worth $7.2 million with the University of North Carolina.
+What is more, soccer coach James Keady at st. John's University resigned his position saying: “I don’t want to be a billboard for a company that would do these things"[xix].

 Eventually, student protests spread where Nike didn’t even have contracts.
-Students who were once apathetic began occupying buildings at Duke, Georgetown, the University of Michigan and the University of Wisconsin, and staged sit-ins at many other institutions.
-A Wisconsin student and national movement leader stated: “It really is quite sick.
+Students who were once apathetic began occupying buildings and staged sit-ins across major universities like University of Michigan and Duke.
+One national movement leader stated: “It really is quite sick.
 Fourteen-year-old girls are working 100-hour weeks and earning poverty-level wages to make my college T-shirts.
 That’s unconscionable.”[xx]
 In response, university administrators were forced to institutionalize codes of conduct for any company providing products to the college or university.
 As a result of all this, Nike succumbed to substantial financial losses.
 Profit in 1998 faced a record drop of 49.8% while revenue dropped in 1999 by 13%.
 In the middle of 1998, Nike’s stock price was cut in half from a year earlier[xxi].

 Nike’s Response II

-In a speech to the National Press Club in May 1998, Phil Knight admitted that “the Nike product [had] become synonymous with slave wages, forced overtime, and arbitrary abuse.”[xxii]
-Knight announced that he was raising the minimum age of all sneaker workers to 18 and apparel workers to 16; expanding educational programs for workers, making micro loans available to workers, and imposing US grade clean air standards in factories.
-For the first time, Knight and his company appeared ready to acknowledge the reality and to let go of their combative posturing.
+In May of 1998, Phil Knight acknowledged that “the Nike product [had] become synonymous with slave wages, forced overtime, and arbitrary abuse.”[xxii]
+Right then and there he announced that factory workers will receive more comprehensive education programs, access to microcredit, that the minimum age for workers making sneakers and apparel would increase to 18 and 16 respectively,while imposing US grade clean air standards in factories.
+Knight was finally acknowledging the reality they were facing and started to let go of their combative posturing.
 As someone internal to Nike explained.
 “Once Phil grasped that there were real problems,” she recalled, “he just said ‘we’re going to fix them and we’re going to raise the standards of the whole industry,’ and that was the goal.”[xxiii]

 Nike helped found the Fair Labor Association (FLA), which was a nonprofit that brought together multiple stakeholders including business, universities, and non-governmental organizations.
 It conducted independent assessments of Nike and competitor factories while providing training for workers and management.
 FLA, though, aimed to maintain a very delicate balance: